woman and man researching how to start a business

 Subscribe to Tax Talks Today

-1. Perform a market analysis
+Step 1.
+Perform a market analysis

-2. Prepare a business plan
+Step 2.
+Prepare a business plan

 Another important step when starting a new business is to prepare a business plan that will provide a foundation for your business.
-The purpose of a business plan is to define your business, products and services, as well as outline how your company will operate and potentially expand.
+The purpose of a business plan is to define your business, products and services, as well as to outline how your company will operate and potentially expand.
 A business plan is generally required in order to obtain funding from a traditional loan or venture capitalists.
-Make sure your plan includes a marketing section, which will provide a basis for promoting your products and services to your target market.
+Make sure your plan includes a marketing section, which will provide a basis for promoting your products or services to your target market.

 For more information:

-3. Establish a brand identity for your products and services
+Step 4.
+Establish a brand identity for your products and services

 Create a business logo, cards, and letterhead template.
 These items establish your company’s identity and help potential customers find and remember you.